 Day 3: A perfect antidote to gloomy weather and incessant rain is ‘ginger masala’ chai and home-made Momos.
 The cook had donned his creative hat by cooking on heater placed inside a mud flower-pot, as insulator, instead of giving the excuse of empty cooking gas cylinder.
 Piped gas is still a rarity in many cities and states of India

-We spend a fascinating evening, watching the young and old relax or stroll the length and breadth of the road.
+The evening turned into a fascinating experience, watching the young and old relax or stroll the length and breadth of MG road.
 Plenty of shopping opportunities but I was not in purchasing mood, except for liquor, tea and cardamoms and these could wait till the last day.
 Alcohol is cheap, it is the largest industry in Sikkim, with beer, whiskey, brandy, rum, and Chhang the local beer available.
 Friends in Delhi had requested for Sikkim Fireball Special Brandy, a fruit based alcohol, the Sikkim Ginger Liqueur or Sikkim Cardamom Liqueur along with Temi Tea (Sikkim speciality) and the long green Cardamom that grows in abundance in Sikkim.
 Another money spinning sector in Gangtok is the local handicraft sector …hand-made paper products using vegetable dyes, woollen garments, bamboo articles, Tibetan artifacts and curios and furniture.
 Popular Indian and foreign clothing brands have made their way to Gangtok along with local and Chinese products.
 Our cab driver introduced us to the prevailing ethnicity insisting that the language, dress and habits have taken their cue from the Nepalese.
 Gurkha language and people are in majority and the population is a blend of Sikkimese, Nepalese, Tibetan and other Indian groups accounting for the varied tastes and proclivities..

-Our host wanted to show us the famous Hindu temples, the Hanuman Tok and Thakurbari temple, the oldest temple in Sikkim, but not receiving any positive response from us, let go the idea.
-We still had left over sight-seeing but had to cut short our stay as my friend received news of tragedy in family.
-Thankfully we had visited Nathu-la and Rumtek next day of arrival so had few regrets.The main miss was the Rhododendron valley and treks around which were still not advisable because of persisting cold.
+Our host wanted to show us the famous Hindu temples, the Hanuman Tok and Thakurbari Temples, the oldest temples in Sikkim, but not receiving any positive response from us, let go the idea.
+Also, my friend received news of tragedy in family.
+Thankfully we had visited Nathu-la and Rumtek next day of arrival so had few regrets.The main miss was the Rhododendron valley and treks around which were still not advisable because of persisting cold/wet weather.

-Between Sikkim’s snowy winter and wild monsoon, the short summer between April and May presents exclusive nature revelations: rhododendron blooms, the Yumthang Valley of flowers, clear skies and the chance to spot Kanchenjunga mountain peak from West Sikkim’s Khangchendzonga National Park with its expanse of cherry and oak trees and elusive wildlife such as Tahr and Red Panda.
-The present trip, early May, floundered due to continuing cold and rain.
+Between Sikkim’s snowy winter and wild monsoon, the short summer of clear skies between April and May present exclusive nature revelations: Rhododendron, the Yumthang Valley of flowers, the visibility of Kanchenjunga mountain peak from West Sikkim’s Khangchendzonga National Park with its expanse of cherry and oak trees and elusive wildlife such as Tahr and Red Panda.
+Our trip, early May, floundered due to continuing cold and rain.
 Summer also marks the beginning of the trekking season on the popular Dzongri and Goeche-La routes through the park.
 Both trails take around 10 days, but shorter, easier day hikes are possible from Yuksom.
 Then there is para-gliding and skiing (in winter)